lifemikey/objectstorage-swift/connect-object-storage-using-cloudfuse.md

    which cloudfuse => /usr/local/bin/cloudfuse
    ```

-Before you can mount your {{site.data.keyword.objectstorageshort}} account, you need to create a file in your home directory with your {{site.data.keyword.Bluemix} {{site.data.keyword.objectstorageshort}} account details.
+Before you can mount your {{site.data.keyword.objectstorageshort}} account, you need to create a file in your home directory with your {{site.data.keyword.Bluemix}} {{site.data.keyword.objectstorageshort}} account details.
 The file must be named `.cloudfuse` and contain the following information.

 ```
 username=[your username]